Skip to content

 Government schemes for first-time buyers

-The UK government offers several schemes designed to help first-time buyers get on the property ladder.
-While the original Help to Buy equity loan scheme closed to new applicants in March 2023, other valuable options remain available.
+The UK government runs a handful of schemes to help first-time buyers onto the property ladder.
+The original Help to Buy equity loan closed to new applicants in March 2023, but several useful options are still open.

-The Lifetime ISA (LISA) lets you save up to £4,000 per year towards your first home, with the government adding a 25% bonus on top — that’s up to £1,000 of free money every year.
-You can use it to buy a property worth up to £450,000.
-You must be aged 18–39 to open one, and the property must be purchased with a mortgage.
+The Lifetime ISA, or LISA, lets you put away up to £4,000 a year towards a first home, and the government tops it up with a 25% bonus, worth up to £1,000 each year.
+You can use the money on a property costing up to £450,000.
+To open one you need to be aged 18 to 39, and you have to buy with a mortgage rather than cash.

-The First Homes scheme offers newly built homes to local first-time buyers at a discount of at least 30% compared to the market price.
-The discount is passed on each time the property is sold, keeping it affordable for future first-time buyers.
+The First Homes scheme sells new-build homes to local first-time buyers at a discount of at least 30% off the market price.
+That discount stays attached to the property every time it is sold, so the next first-time buyer benefits too.

-The UK government offers several schemes designed to help first-time buyers get on the property ladder.
-While the original Help to Buy equity loan scheme closed to new applicants in March 2023, other valuable options remain available — see our government schemes guide.
+The UK government runs a handful of schemes to help first-time buyers onto the property ladder.
+The original Help to Buy equity loan closed to new applicants in March 2023, but several are still open.
+Our government schemes guide goes through each one in more detail.

 Lifetime ISA (LISA)